 This is important, since it means that doing something such as reducing your snacking behavior can later help you exercise self-control in unrelated areas, such as pushing yourself at the gym or fighting against your procrastination tendencies when it comes to doing work.

 Note: the book written about the marshmallow test discusses other techniques that you can use to improve your self-control, such as increasing your connection to your future self and creating if-then implementation plans.

 Summary and conclusions

-If you found this concept interesting, and want to learn more about the topic and about how you can improve your willpower, you can read the book by the psychologist who conducted most of the studies on the topic: “The Marshmallow Test: Why Self-Control Is the Engine of Success“.
+If you found this concept interesting and you want to learn more about it, read the main book on the topic, which was written by the primary researcher involved with the study: “The Marshmallow Test: Why Self-Control Is the Engine of Success“.